-Configure the layers of the infrastructure stack.
-The following layers are considered “core infrastructure” layers.
-Configuring these layers is mandatory for every cluster profile for cluster profiles of the type Infra or Full.
+- Configure the layers of the infrastructure stack.
+The following layers are considered "core infrastructure" layers.
+Configuring these layers is mandatory for cluster profiles of the type Infra or Full.
 These layers are not configurable for "Add-On" cluster profiles:

 Configure each layer as follows:

-- Choose the desired version for the selected pack.
-Choices include pinning to a specific version of the pack (e.g. 1.1.1) or picking a major or minor train such as 1.x or 1.1.x.
+- Choose the desired version.
+Choices include pinning to a specific version (e.g. 1.1.1) or picking a major or minor train such as 1.x or 1.1.x.
 Picking a major/minor train results in a dynamic version association.
 The latest release from that train is linked to the pack at any given point.
 Future release updates on the train will result in the pack being relinked to the newest version.
 This allows clusters to always be at the latest released version, without having to make subsequent updates to the profile.

 Review your changes and save the cluster profile.